Trump Criticized On Twitter For 2019 Budget That May Cut $583 Billion From Medicaid, Disability, SNAP

 — Topher Spiro (@TopherSpiro) February 12, 2018

-Trump’s budget would cut certain domestic programs but set aside money for the much ballyhooed border wall.
+Trump’s budget would cut certain domestic programs but set aside money for the controversial border wall.
 As reported by KTLA, $23 billion for border security has been mentioned in the budget in spite of Trump’s promises on the campaign trail claiming that Mexico would pay for the border wall.

 BREAKING: Trump releases budget proposal and codifies Medicaid policies: